Table of Contents

 Binding uniqueness

-Duplicate checks use these criteria:
+Duplicate and ambiguity checks use these criteria:

 3. Same primary type: